kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ## Manual Installation: Windows 10 Tablet / PC

+**New!** You can sideload the app easily by typing `winget install kiwix` in a Command Prompt or PowerShell terminal.
+If you don't yet have [`winget`](https://docs.microsoft.com/en-us/windows/package-manager/winget/), use these manual instructions:

 **Uninstall any previous installation of Kiwix JS Windows (UWP) before you follow this procedure**.

 Download the signed bundle [KiwixWebApp_<<base_tag>>.0_AnyCPU.appxbundle](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>/KiwixWebApp_<<base_tag>>.0_AnyCPU.appxbundle) and run/launch it (depending on the browser, you may need to single-click or double-click the file or "download complete" notification).
 The App Installer should open and ask you whether you wish to install (it may also ask you if you wish to allow sideloading apps: if so, answer yes).
 If you are satisfied that the app is trusted, click Install.